 A few weeks ago some friends and I planned a trip to Dunlap for this past weekend.
 As the weekend got closer, it was clear that it would rain on Sunday.
 So we decided to give it a try anyway on Saturday.
 It ended up being a great day!
 Dunlap is about 3.5 hours away from home, I carpooled with a friend and his wife.
 That morning was a little hectic.
 Every time I carpool I want to be sure I don’t leave anything behind.
 With all this going on, I accidentally took my Harley Davidson helmet instead of my continue reading: Dunlap Fun!

 A small group of pilots went to Diablo this past Sunday, there was only five of us, and we had a blast.
 It was not an easy day, though.
-I struggled at first to get over launch, but finally made it.
+I struggled at first to get over the launch but finally made it.
 I followed Zac to the thermal and up I went.
 I flew over towers, big gaps, and circled like I never circled before.
 Everyone ended up at Brentwood, I did not.
-I was at about 4000 MSL over the towers, Zac was at eye sight.
+I was at about 4000 MSL over the towers, Zac was at eyesight.
 I wanted to follow him, but he’s fast, every time I blinked my eyes, he was further. continue reading: Flying adventure at Mt Diablo

 Steve and I carpooled to Crestline, We meat Joey there the next day.
 I went to Crestline for the Demo Days this year wanting to test fly a higher performance glider than the one that I have.
 I didn’t want to jump right into the topless T2C, so I asked to demo a U2 instead.
 And my experience with it was not the best, it was not what I was expecting.
 The sail is a145 sq/feet and I currently fly a Sport 2 135.
 I felt small for the glider.
 I did notice how well this glider thermals, though, but I continue reading: Demo Days 2016 weekend at Crestline

 It was last weekend, I wanted to get some airtime, and so I was planning on going to Dunlap or McClure for a day trip.
-My glider was at a storage nearby.
+My glider was at a friend’s storage nearby.
 The night before I tried to get a hold of the key, but the guys with the key were not around.
 I tried to contact them again in the morning to get the key, but I was unsuccessful.
 I thought I wasn’t going to fly that weekend.
 As I was having my cup of coffee that morning, I started chatting about it with Zac and he said I could borrow his continue reading: Flying a big wing